cdens/MotionDetector/README.md

 This is a quick python script that uses a motion detector to play audio from a speaker whenever someone moves near the sensor.

+There are two versions of this script:

-It uses an HC SR-501 PIR (or similar) motion-detecting sensor (see [https://lastminuteengineers.com/pir-sensor-arduino-tutorial/](https://lastminuteengineers.com/pir-sensor-arduino-tutorial/) for a quick tutorial) to trigger the system to play audio.
+ * `motion_detector_IR.py` uses an HC SR-501 PIR (or similar) motion-detecting sensor (see [https://lastminuteengineers.com/pir-sensor-arduino-tutorial/](https://lastminuteengineers.com/pir-sensor-arduino-tutorial/) for a quick tutorial) to trigger the system to play audio.

+ * `motion_detector.py` uses an HC-SR04 (or similar) ultrasonic range detector (see [https://thepihut.com/blogs/raspberry-pi-tutorials/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi](https://thepihut.com/blogs/raspberry-pi-tutorials/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi) for a tutorial) to detect movement of an object directly in front of the sensor.

 The motion detector and audio player are both implemented as separate threads so the main event loop can handle inputs from them while also monitoring a connected button for signal to reset the motion detector and control an LED whose rate of blinking indicates the status of the system.